 As well as workout ideas, the Centr app also offers meal suggestions and mental guidance (meditation/mindfulness) too.
-Better still, during the onboarding process, you can note any dietary requirements you may have and the app will recommend meals accordingly.
-Centr even has a 'pescaterian' option which is a nice touch, really.
+Better still, during the onboarding process, you can note any dietary requirements you may have, and the app will recommend meals accordingly.
+Centr even has a 'pescatarian' option which is a nice touch, really.

 One thing worth mentioning here is payment options.
-There has been quite a few complaints about people not being able to cancel subscriptions (opens in new tab) and it is because you can only change payment options on the same platform you used for the sign up.
-I'd recommend signing up online, on the computer, as opposed to through the app as the web interface makes it easier to see and change payment options.
+There have been quite a few complaints about people not being able to cancel subscriptions, and it is because you can only change payment options on the same platform you used for the signup.
+I'd recommend signing up online, on the computer, as opposed to through the app, as the web interface makes it easier to see and change payment options.

 The main appeal of Centr is admittedly the workout section – or 'Train' as they call it in the app – and the app has a lot to offer on this front.
 There are two different sections under the Train option: you can choose between self-guided and coached workouts, whichever you prefer.
 Depending on your personal fitness goal, Centr will recommend workouts for you on your 'Daily planner' as well.

-There are also programs, including the aforementioned Centr Unleashed, you can follow: these have a set duration and are the same for everyone who partake in them.
-Having said that, Centr Unleashed has three different difficulty settings so you can pick the one that is closest to what you think is your current fitness level.
+There are also programs, including the aforementioned Centr Unleashed, you can follow: these have a set duration and are the same for everyone who partakes in them.
+Having said that, Centr Unleashed has three different difficulty settings, so you can pick the one that is closest to what you think is your current fitness level.

-After the first two weeks, Centr Unleashed significantly upped the length of the daily workouts and, sometimes, I was spending 50+ minutes working out: talking about getting your money's worth!
-I usually burned upwards of 500 calories at each session, regardless of the area that was targeted, although I'd like to mention that there were some cardio elements in every workout session, such as running on the spot, seal jacks or burpees, which definitely helps burning calories.
+After the first two weeks, Centr Unleashed significantly upped the length of the daily workouts, and sometimes, I was spending 50+ minutes working out: talking about getting your money's worth!
+I usually burned upwards of 500 calories at each session, regardless of the area that was targeted, although I'd like to mention that there were some cardio elements in every workout session, such as running on the spot, seal jacks or burpees, which definitely helps burn calories.

 The pre-recorded banter between the instructors got a bit boring by week 4 but having two of them on the screen was a good thing: where possible, they always offered a low-intensity option for the exercise we were doing.
 The structure of the Centr Unleashed workouts was well-designed and challenging enough.